2018-2019 Academic Year

 The School of Law offers programs leading to the degrees of juris doctor (J.D.) and master of laws (LL.M.).
 J.D. students may earn certificates of specialization in high technology law, international law, and public interest and social justice law.
+LL.M students may earn master of laws in intellectual property or U.S. law.
 A broad curriculum also includes business and commercial law, taxation, criminal law and trial advocacy, environmental law, estate planning, labor law, health law, legal writing and research, as well as opportunities for externships, clinical work, and professional skill development.

 The two departments in the School of Education and Counseling Psychology offer credential and graduate programs.
 The Department of Education focuses on preparing teachers and administrators for public and Catholic schools.
 It offers programs in teacher preparation leading to credentials (i.e., California preliminary multiple-subject and single-subject teaching credentials, and California Clear credential) and the master of arts in teaching (MAT) degree.
 Its programs in educational administration prepare public K–12 administrators (i.e., the Preliminary California Administrative Services credential and the California Clear Administrative Services credential), and Catholic school leaders through the certificate program in Catholic School Leadership.
-The department also offers an M.A. program in interdisciplinary education—with emphases in curriculum and instruction; science, technology, environmental education, and mathematics (STEEM)—and educational administration.
+The department also offers an M.A. program in interdisciplinary education (with emphases in curriculum and instruction; science, technology, environmental education, and mathematics [STEEM]; and educational administration).
 The departments of Education and Counseling Psychology jointly offer the certificate program in Alternative and Correctional Education.
 The Department of Counseling Psychology offers two degree programs: M.A. in counseling psychology and M.A. in counseling.
 The M.A. in counseling psychology can lead to state licensure for marriage and family therapists and/or licensed professional clinical counselors.
 The department includes emphasis programs in health, correctional, and Latino counseling.

 Miller Center for Social Entrepreneurship